-Although Riptide is relatively fast in real time (on the order of a minute per spectrum for the databases considered here), it is slow compared to other commonly used PSM evaluation metrics, such as Xcorr.
-This is tolerable, because there is a long history in MS/MS analysis software of using fast preliminary scores to pre-filter peptides before handing them off to the sensitive, yet expensive, final scoring routines.
+Although Riptide is relatively fast in real time (on the order of a minute per spectrum for the databases considered here), it is slow compared to other commonly used PSM evaluation metrics, such as X corr.
+This is tolerable, because there is a long history in MS/MS analysis software of using fast preliminary scores to pre-filter peptides before handing them off to the sensitive, yet expensive, final scoring routines, such as in the case of X corr.
 The running time for Riptide to score a given spectrum scales approximately as $O(lN_pN_ilog(N_s))$, where l is the average length of a peptide, N_p is the number of candidate peptides for that spectrum, N_i is the number of ion series under consideration, and N_s is the number of peaks in the particular spectrum.

 Currently Riptide is implemented in a combination of C++ and Python code, using the GMTK package for dynamic Bayesian network analysis.
 GMTK is freely available, and the C++ code is available from the authors upon request.
-In the near future, we plan to migrate Riptide to C and integrate the code into the sequence database search package Crux.
-(C.Y.
-Park et al., In Press).
+In the near future, we plan to migrate Riptide to C and integrate the code into the sequence database search package Crux (30).
 Ultimately, the Crux package will incorporate the probabilities produced by Riptide for PSMs into probabilities for protein identification.